anthology-inc/at23-power-automate-workshop/README.md

 This guide is designed to walk workshop participants through the various steps of modeling a Power Automate workflow that communicates with Anthology Student and Microsoft Teams.
-By the completion of the workshop, participants will have completed a functional Power Automate workflow that can be initiated manually or via the Anthology Student Workflow Engine.
-This workflow will accept parameters which are used to query Anthology Student and initiate a approval workflow that notifies a user via Microsoft Teams, prompts for their approval or disapproval, and then updates Anthology Student accordingly.
+By the completion of the workshop, participants will have a functional Power Automate workflow that can be initiated via an HTTP Trigger ( which can be invoked via the Anthology Student Workflow Engine).
+This workflow will accept parameters that are used to query Anthology Student and initiate a approval workflow that notifies a user via Microsoft Teams, prompts for their approval or disapproval, and then updates Anthology Student accordingly.

 ### What you will need
 In order to participate in this workshop participants will need an Azure tenet  with Power Automate and Microsoft Teams.
 Participants will also need software (either command line or other) capable of sending HTTP POST request to URLs.
 We will be using [Postman](https://www.postman.com/downloads/) thoughout this guide.